-Based on the analysis of the unmet needs assessment in Section II of this Action Plan and after consultation with Harris County officials, this first allocation of funds for Harris County will be used for residential buyouts to prevent as many homes as possible from rebuilding in harm's way.
+Based on the initial analysis of the unmet needs assessment in Section II of the initial Action Plan and after consultation with Harris County officials, this first allocation of funds for Harris County was to be used for residential buyouts to prevent as many homes as possible from rebuilding in harm's way.
 According to the National Flood Insurance Program data, Harris County had the highest number of properties, over 3,000, that were flooded during Hurricane Harvey and had been flooded at least one prior time.
+However, due to lack interest in the Harris County buyout programs, market conditions, and grant expenditure deadlines, Amendment 5 allows Harris County to further fund unmet rental needs related to Hurricane Harvey impacts and build affordable rental units to replace rental properties that are being removed from the affordable housing inventory due to repetitive damage from flooding.